 A detailed job description usually includes the job title, a summary of responsibilities, company values and benefits, and job location.

 This will also make it easier for the candidate to know exactly what is expected of them in the role, should they be successful, meaning that it is easier for them to get started.
-Also having a clear job description makes sure you meet with the right interviewee at first instance.
+Also, having a clear job description makes sure you meet with the right interviewee in the first instance.

 It is important that you check your insurance policy before you hire a new employee to ensure that you are covered for any future claims made by members of staff.
 Some insurance policies have stipulations about how many members of staff your insurance policy covers.
 You may need to upgrade your insurance policy to cover your growing workforce and any extra inventory.
 This is a great opportunity to shop around and find a better insurance deal for you and your business.

 If you haven’t hired an employee before, then you may not know where to start when it comes to interview questions.
-However, it is important that you think carefully about what questions you are going to ask, as you only have a limited amount of time with each candidate.
+However, you must think carefully about what questions you are going to ask, as you only have a limited amount of time with each candidate.
+Exploring resources like situational interview questions and answers can help you craft questions that reveal a candidate’s problem-solving and critical-thinking skills.

 Don’t feel obliged to ask the standard questions everyone is used to, such as “why do you think you would be good for this role?”.
 Instead, you could present them with different scenarios that your workforce are regularly faced with and see how they would handle them.
 This will give you some insight into how they will react to their daily tasks as part of the team.